Skip to main content

 1. Open the "Scene Menu", select the "Cartoon Village" scene and click the "Select" button to create a new scene.

-1. Similar to the moon scene, you can add some assets which belong to the earth props, like the chair and the table in our "3D Model" CCPackage.
+1. Similar to the Moon scene, you can add some assets which belong to the Earth props, like the chair and the table in our "3D Model" CCPackage.

 1. Select one of the objects and open its "Inspector".
 Make sure both the "Interactable" and "Grabbable" options are selected.
-Then, "Enable" the Physics setting as well as the "Use Gravity" option .
+Then, "Enable" the Physics setting as well as the "Use Gravity" option.
 Repeat these procedures for the other objects.

-Add Welcome Text and Return Button when Clicked
+Add Welcome Text and Return Button When Clicked

-1. Open the "Asset Panel" and from the "Special Objects" tab, select and add the "Button" to the scene.
+1. Open the "Asset Panel" and from the "Special Objects" tab, select and add "Button" to the scene.

 1. Select the button object and open its behaviour panel.
 Under "Groups", add a new behaviour group named "return" and toggle the "Action" button to make it an action that can be called by other objects.
 An "Action Start" event trigger block will appear on the canvas.

-1. Switch to behaviour Library, under the "Scene" category drag the "Change Scene" block and append it behind the "Action Start" block.
-Select the "Solar System" scene under "Change Scene" block's "Scene" option, then connect the "Action Start" block and the "Change Scene" block.
+1. Switch to the behaviour Library, under the "Scene" category drag the "Change Scene" block and append it behind the "Action Start" block.
+Select the "Solar System" scene under the "Change Scene" block's "Scene" option, then connect the "Action Start" block and the "Change Scene" block.
 When this action is called, the scene will be changed back to the Solar System.

-1. Select the "Button" and open its "Inspector" select the "Action" option for the button at "Action" tab.
+1. Select the "Button" and open its "Inspector", then select the "Action" option for the button at the "Action" tab.
 On the "Select Instance Panel", select the button object from the item list on the left side, then choose the "return" action on the right and select the action.
 This will set up the "Click here to return solar system" button object to call the "return" action to change back to the "Solar System" scene when the button is clicked.

 1. Duplicate the Text and Button to the Moon Scene.